 All up, the benefits easily totalled over $1000 – a fantastic deal in my books – and they really added to our enjoyment of the hotel.

 This is just one example of the perks travellers can enjoy with the highly-rewarding Platinum Card.
 Another example is my recent experience of getting over 600 Euros of benefits during a hotel stay in Vienna that was booked through Amex’s Fine Hotels and Resorts Program.

-You can read more about the Amex Platinum Card and pick up 80,000 bonus points in my card review, here.
+You can read more about the Amex Platinum Card and pick up a stack of bonus points in my card review, here.